Ocean Alliance: The Voyage of the Odyssey

-The Voyage of the Odyssey was a 5-year program which collected the first baseline data set on contaminants in the world's oceans.
+The Voyage of the Odyssey was a 5-year program which collected the baseline data set on contaminants in the world's oceans.
 It was launched from San Diego in March 2000, and ended five and a half years later in Boston, August 2005.

-In a 1979 National Geographic magazine article Ocean Alliance founder and president Dr. Roger Payne predicted that toxic pollution would replace the harpoon as the next greatest threat to whales.
-Recognizing the stark lack of data on the subject, Roger set his organisation Ocean Alliance the task of obtaining a global baseline data set on contaminants.
+In a 1979 National Geographic magazine article Ocean Alliance founder and president Roger Payne predicted that toxic pollution would replace the harpoon as the next greatest threat to whales.
+Recognizing the stark lack of data on the subject, Payne set his organization Ocean Alliance the task of obtaining a global baseline data set on contaminants.

 After years of planning and fund-raising, the program was finally ready to launch in 2000.
-In the executive summary of the project, Roger stated that, ‘The Voyage of the Odyssey has proven irrefutably that ocean life is becoming polluted to unacceptable levels by metals and human-made contaminants.’
+In the executive summary of the project, Payne stated that, ‘The Voyage of the Odyssey has proven irrefutably that ocean life is becoming polluted to unacceptable levels by metals and human-made contaminants.’

-The focus of the program was on Sperm whales, a cosmopolitan species found in every major ocean.
-As long-lived apex predators, Sperm whales represent a useful bioindicator of health in the marine ecosystem in a toxicological context, owing to the effects of three key processes: bioaccumulation, biomagnification and the generation effect.
-Sadly, these three processes also make Sperm whales, and other apex predators, at great risk from toxic pollution.
+The focus of the program was sperm whales, a cosmopolitan species found in every major ocean.
+As long-lived apex predators, sperm whales represent a useful bioindicator of health in the marine ecosystem in a toxicological context, owing to the effects of three key processes: bioaccumulation, biomagnification and the generation effect.
+Sadly, these three processes also make sperm whales, and other apex predators, at great risk from toxic pollution.
 As mammalian apex predators that nurse their young with milk, they are also relatively similar to us, and thus are seen as the ‘canaries in the golf mine’ regards humanities relationship with the oceans.

 The program also had a robust educational and outreach component.
 In every country they visited, Odyssey crew members met with government leaders, students, teachers and journalists-many of whom kept promoting ocean health after the Odyssey departed for its next research location.
 The program was also the focus of a major online diary & educational webpage through American broadcaster PBS.

 Aside from collecting the first baseline data set on contaminants in the world's oceans, the program was witness to a number of other successes, innovations and firsts.
 These include: